Website icon Xpert.Digital

 Name: _hjDoneTestersWidgets

-Purpose: This cookie is used as soon as you provide your data in the “Recruit User Tester Widget”.
+Purpose: This cookie is used as soon as you enter your data in the "Recruit User Tester Widget".
+We use this widget to recruit you as a tester.
+This cookie prevents the form from appearing repeatedly.

 Name: _hjMinimizedTestersWidgets

-Purpose: To ensure that the “Recruit User Tester” remains minimized on all of our sites, once you have minimized it, this cookie is set.
+Purpose: This cookie is set to ensure that the "Recruit User Tester" remains minimized on all our pages once you have minimized it.

 Expiry date: after one year